logistik-digitalisierung/IoT-For-Beginners/3-transport/lessons/1-location-tracking/README.md

 Most GPS sensors send GPS data over UART.

-> ⚠️ UART was covered in [project 2, lesson 2](../../../2-farm/lessons/2-detect-soil-moisture/README.md#universal-asynchronous-receiver-transmitter-uart).
+> ⚠️ UART was covered in [[project 2, lesson 2](../../../2-farm/lessons/2-detect-soil-moisture/README.md#universal-asynchronous-receiver-transmitter-uart)].
 Refer back to that lesson if needed.

 You can use a GPS sensor on your IoT device to get GPS data.